What is an SSL certificate?

 It is often assumed that you only need SSL when a visitor sends information through the website, for example when they log in or send a form, but SSL works in both directions.
 A website secured with SSL prevents others from reading what a user transmits to the website.
 But it also prevents someone from tampering with information that was either sent from or to the website before it reaches its intended destination.
-Therefore, an SSL certificate is an absolute must for any commercial website, and is acknowledged as the trademark of a safe website.
+An SSL certificate should be considered as an essential part of any commercial website's security policy.

 Types of SSL certificate